 • Configure security group and firewall rules

 To connect to a Timescale Cloud service using VPC peering, your apps and infrastructure must be already running in an Amazon Web Services (AWS) VPC.
 You can peer your VPC from any AWS region.
-However, your Timescale Cloud VPC must be within one of the Cloud-supported regions.
+However, your Peering VPC must be within one of the Cloud-supported regions.

 The stages to create a secured connection between Timescale Cloud services and your AWS infrastructure are: